SterArcher/OHCA-registry-Slovenia/_posts/2023-11-03-Our effort for quality data collection recognized at RESUS23.md

 categories: SiOHCA
 tags: SiOHCA
 ---
 Barcelona is currently hosting the European Resuscitation Council's (ERC) annual congress, #RESUS23.
 The congress is as a vital platform for discussing the latest advancements in resuscitation and emergency medicine.
-Our menotr, professor Matej Strnad, attended the event.
+Our mentor, professor Matej Strnad, attended the event.

-RESUS23 is a networking opportunity for the EuReCa 3 members.
-The EuReCa 3 network praised our country for providing high-quality data right from the start, minimizing the need for data adjustments and refinements.
+RESUS23 is also a networking opportunity for the EuReCa 3 members.
+The EuReCa 3 network praised our country for providing high-quality data right from the start, minimizing the need for data refinements.

 This achievement showcases the value of digitalized data collection and our commitment to building a motivated community.
 We extend our gratitude to all contributors who put in the effort to make quality data collection possible.